COURSES >>>

 Course Aims

-Character animation is an important and specialized area of the animation process concerning the animation of one or more characters featured in an animated production.
-It is artistically and technically unique from other animation in that it involves the creation of apparent thought and emotion in addition to physical action.
-This course aims at providing specialized lectures and training in both the “know-why” and the “know-how” of researching, designing, animating and rigging virtual characters using Maya 3D technologies.
-Students will learn how to use appropriate techniques to portray character personality, create fluid body motion and organic movement, staging gesture, weight, thought, action & reaction, lips-sync, and acting with an emphasis on character building and storytelling.
-Besides, students will discover the technical aspect and process of character rig mechanics for non-human and realistic biped virtual character.
+This course offers specialised lectures and training in the "know-why" and the "know-how" of creatively researching, designing, rigging, and animating virtual characters using Autodesk Maya 3D technologies.
+Students will learn how to use appropriate techniques to portray a character's personality, create fluid body motion and organic movement, and convey gestures with body language, weight, thought, action, reaction, facial expression, lip sync, and acting, emphasising character-building and storytelling.
+Additionally, students will explore the technical aspects and process of character rig mechanics for non-human and realistic biped virtual characters.

 Assessment (Indicative only, please check the detailed course information)